NoonU-Space/NoonU-Space.github.io/_posts/2024-05-07-immersive-friendraising.md

 #### 18. Providing training and support for members involved in fundraising

-#### 19. Incorporating prayer and devotions into the planning process
+#### 19. Incorporating faith, prayer and devotions into the planning process

 #### 20. Evaluating and implementing members' ideas for fundraising events